ceng111

 2. To experiment with Python and perform some small algorithmic applications in a closed-lab environment.

-• Usually you will have a 2-3 weeks of time to turn your take-home exams in.
-This time shall be used properly.
+• Usually you will have a 1-2 weeks of time to turn your take-home exams in.
+This time should be used properly.
 The level of the take-home exams are so that a “hard work on the last 2-3 days” will not suffice.
 You are strongly advised to start concentrating on it right after you received it.

 • The forums in the ODTUClass system is devoted to the announcements and discussion of course-related matters.